Templates

 Similar to regular projects, you can add people to events, and assign people to Card Table cards and To-dos in your template:

-When people are assigned to items in your template, they'll be invited to the project automatically when it’s created from your template.
-They’ll also be notified of their new assignments in their Hey! menu.
-These notifications will come from the project creator:
+When people are assigned to tasks, cards or events in your template, they'll be invited to the project automatically when it’s created from your template:

 You can also wait until a new project is created from your template to invite people.
 This will give you a chance to tweak dates and modify the content before anyone has access to it.